tigressine/shellcuts/docs/README.rst

 shellcuts - directory shortcuts for your shell
 ----------------------------------------------

-Shellcuts allow you to save locations in your filesystem and jump to those locations later with a simple command (much like bookmarks).
-This program aims to include what other, similar programs are missing, and acts as a drop-in replacement for Bashmarks_ and `other-shell derivatives`_.
+Shellcuts are directory shortcuts for your shell.
+This program allows you to save locations as 'shellcuts' and then cut back to those locations with a single, short command.
+This program is inspired by Bashmarks and hopes to improve on Bashmarks_ by supporting more systems and shells.
 Shellcuts includes the following features:

 - creates named shellcuts to any location in the filesystem
 - lists all saved shellcuts
 - deletes shellcuts by name
 - saves shellcuts on a per-user basis
 - supports Bashmarks syntax for user comfort and familiarity
-- written mostly in Python for portability
-- supports Bash shell
-- installable via Pip

 Planned features include:

 - tab completion
 - Fish, Zsh, Csh, Korn shell support
 - installable via APT, Homebrew
-- possibly include z-like_ functionality
+- z-like_ features

 installation
 ------------